MarkWarnekeMe/Microsoft/terraform/Modules/README.md

 Run inside the provided Docker image [azure-terraform-cli](./Dockerfile)

+- Create a resource group for tests e.g. `markwarnekeme-tests`
-- Change values in [test.vars](test.vars) to match the test environment
+- Change values in `test.tfvars` to match the test environment
-- Probably the values for dependent Resources e.g. KeyVault and Log Analytics keys have changed
+- Change the test values for the Module resources
   - [ ] (TODO: find way to query this dynamically)
 - Add any environment variables through a `.env`

 ```shell
 # Build docker image